itsjohncs/tbget/README.md

 `tbget` is a tool for extracting tracebacks from garbled text.

-Install with `pip install tbget` or `git clone https://github.com/brownhead/tbget.git && cd ./tbget && pip install -e .` if you want the latest release, and to be able to hack on the tool.
+Install with `pip install git+https://github.com/brownhead/tbget.git`.

 ## Example Usage